 One of the most remarkable animals living in the rivers and coastal waters of Papua New Guinea.
-Unlike most rays, which are tied to the sea, this species can move freely between saltwater and freshwater, sometimes traveling deep inland.
+Unlike most rays tied to the sea, this species can move freely between saltwater and freshwater, sometimes traveling deep inland.
 Historical accounts even mention sawfish being found more than a thousand kilometers upriver, something no other ray can match.
 This flexibility makes it stand out from other sawfish species, which usually stay closer to estuaries or shallow coasts.
-In Papua New Guinea, the Largetooth Sawfish is often reported in places like Lake Murray, the Fly River system, and Daru, suggesting the country may be one of its last strongholds.
+In Papua New Guinea, the Largetooth Sawfish is often reported in places like Lake Murray, the Fly River system, Daru, the Gulf of Papua (Southern part of PNG), and the Sepik River (Northern part of PNG), suggesting the country may be one of its last strongholds.

 This sawfish earns its name from its broad, powerful saw-like snout, which is lined with large teeth that are spaced wider apart than in most of its relatives.
 The saw is not just for show—it is a hunting tool.
 With quick sideways slashes, the Largetooth Sawfish can stun and injure fish before snapping them up.
 It also uses the saw to stir up muddy river bottoms to uncover crabs and small prey.
 Another difference lies in its size: the Largetooth Sawfish can grow more than six meters long, making it one of the largest rays on Earth.
 Despite its fearsome appearance, it is not aggressive toward people and usually keeps to itself in remote waters.